3 BEDROOM COACH HOUSE 10 MIN BATH SLEEPS 8

 Stunning open plan contemporary 3 bedroom self catering coach house on 3 floors, set in beautiful grounds and views next to a lovely old victorian house also available for rental, view Berkeley House details for more information.

-It has large glass coach house doors bringing in lots of light to a lovely modern white gloss open plan kitchen with beautiful granite surfaces, washer dryer, dishwasher, fridge freezer, Neff Oven and large Neff induction hob.
+It has large glass coach house doors bringing in lots of light to a lovely modern white gloss open plan kitchen with beautiful granite surfaces, washer dryer, separate tumble dryer, dishwasher, fridge freezer, Neff Oven and large Neff induction hob.
 A dining area seating 6-8 people.
 Lounge area with beautiful Jetmaster Bath Stone fireplace, LG 42' TV with Xbox.
 Upstairs is the master bedroom with a super king size bed, pocket sprung mattress.
 All bedding is The White Company goose down.
 2nd Bedroom has Kingsize bed with pocket sprung mattress.
-Upstairs in the attic bedroom are 2 single beds and double bed which could at a push sleep 2, its 4'6'.
-Ideal kiddies den.
+Upstairs in the attic bedroom are 2 single beds and a 4' 6" double bed.

 WIFI works throughout the entire property.
-TV with freeview in Lounge, Xbox 360 with games which can connect to SKY, and dvd's .
+TV with freeview in Lounge, Xbox 360 with games and dvd's .

 Stunning views over Limpley Stoke Valley which is an area of outstanding natural beauty.
 5 minutes walk to cycle path and canal.
 Narrow boats and bikes can be hired from Dundas.
 There is the River Avon 2 minutes walk with fishing facilities on both river and canal.
 Also 5 minutes walk to The Hop Pole pub, 10 minutes drive to Bath one way and 10 minutes drive to Bradford on Avon the other.
 This property is also 2 minutes walk to bus stop which goes to Bath.
 The coach house is set next to a lovely victorian house called Berkeley House which is also available to rent.
 There are two outside areas to sit and relax, a patio area outside at the back overlooking a wooded area, with patio table and chairs, and a large grass area up some steps with great views.
 Area at top not suitable for small children although lower area garden is fenced.
 Outside there is also a Kettle BBQ, or a 3 burner gas BBQ and a chiminea.
 We also have some outside toys for children stored in a shed which can be put out if requested before your stay.
 There are stunning views from the property and gardens.
 Parking for 2 cars.